Case study

 4. Added bilingual intent pages where search logs showed repeated troubleshooting demand.

-What this does not prove
+What this still does not prove

 Open referral tracking workflow